Public Benefits (社会福利)

 HARRIS COUNTY HOSPITAL (HCHD) Gold Card

 The Harris County Gold Card is a program of the Harris County Hospital District that provides discounts and subsidies to low-income residents of Harris County when they obtain care at Hospital District clinics and hospitals.
-Qualification depends on your income, place of residency, and other help you receive or could receive.
+Qualification depends on your income, place of residence, and other help you receive or could receive.
 If you are over 62 and DO NOT receive any social security benefits, you need to go to the social security office and have them issue a letter stating you do not receive any benefits.

 You will need the following documents to fill out your application and expedite the verification process: